Noisyfox/ACT.FFXIVTranslate/README.md

 5. Click the link **Keys** at the left side, and you will find two keys.
 Any of those should be work.

 # TODO
+- Add switch to show / hide the overlay
 - Add official Google Translate support.
 - Add unofficial Google Translate support.
 - Add http proxy support.